'He saved my life that night'

 It was completely different from any stay in a psychiatric hospital, he says.
 And, crucially, talking about suicide was the norm, which he felt unable to do with friends and family.

-But unlike professionals or charities who deal with difficult issues on a daily basis, friends and families of those with mental health issues often find it difficult to know how to respond.'A bag of bones'
+But unlike professionals or charities who deal with difficult issues on a daily basis, friends and families of those with mental health issues often find it difficult to know how to respond.

 Getting this balance right was the key for Maya's survival.
 She battled with anorexia nervosa which she says "invaded every single aspect of my life".